-Other focus area Our response Audit approach Financing focus area Completeness and accuracy of expenditure The Board receives expenditure forecasts from Perth and Kinross Council and NHS Tayside as part of the annual budgeting process.
+Other focus area Our response Audit conclusion Financing focus area Completeness and accuracy of expenditure The Board receives expenditure forecasts from Perth and Kinross Council and NHS Tayside as part of the annual budgeting process.
 There is a risk that actual expenditure and resulting funding requisition income is not correctly captured.
 Our substantive audit will obtain support for gross expenditure included in Perth and Kinross Council and NHS Tayside's accounting records.
-We will obtain confirmations of expenditure from each of these bodies.
-We have concluded that that expenditure is appropriately recognised.
-No exceptions were identified in respect of expenditure testing and testing of high risk expenditure journals.
-Our testing of this exercise did not identify errors in expenditure cut-off.
+We obtained confirmations of expenditure from each of these bodies, including ledger confirmations of each of the disclosed services as detailed in the CIES.
+We have concluded that that expenditure is appropriately recognized.
+No exceptions were identified in respect of expenditure testing and testing of high risk expendituree journals.
+Our testing of this exercise did not identify errors in expendituree.
 Financial sustainability Financial sustainability looks forward to the medium and longer term to consider whether the Board is planning effectively to continue to deliver its services or the way in which they should be delivered.
 This is inherently a risk to the Board given the challenging environment where funding is reduced and efficiency savings are required.
-The Board receives funding from NHS Tayside and Perth and Kinross Council, and as part of an Integration Scheme, has a risk sharing agreement with both bodies.
-This agreement stipulates that, from 2019-20, any overspends by the Board may be funded by NHS Tayside and Perth and Kinross Council based on each body's proportionate contribution in the financial year, or by the body with operational responsibility as a default position.
-This gives the Board comfort with regards to overspends, however, there is a risk going forward regarding ongoing budget balance, specifically in the context of challenging NHS and Council budgets.
+The Board receives funding from NHS Tayside and Perth and Kinross Council, and as part of an Integration Scheme.
+This scheme stipulates thet any overspends by the Board will be funded by NHS Tayside and Perth and Kinross Council based on each body's proportionate contribution in the financial year, or by the body with operational responsibility as a default position.
+This gives the Board comfort with regards to overspends, however, there is a risk going forward regarding ongoing budget balance, specifically in the context of both COVID-19 and challenging NHS and Council budgets.
 We have considered the Board's financial planning, reserves strategy, and Board's use of reserves, concluding on the appropriateness of these in our annual audit report.
 See page 17 for further information regarding the financial sustainability wider scope.
 We consider that the IJB is financially sustainable.
 The IJB has detailed plans in place over the medium term to consider how services will be provided in future years.
 These take into consideration known and expected budget pressures.
+These have been completed in even greater detail in 2020-21 due to the demands of the Scottish Government in producing the Remobilisation plan.
+This valuable piece of work ensures that the IJB has considered a range of possible scenarios and has mitigation measures in place.
+Work is underway to refresh the three year financial plan covering 2022-23 to 2024-25 in order to prepare the 2022-23 budget.